 This prevents the eyes from having to put too much energy into maintaining a clear image on the screen.

-To discuss which of the above options best suits your lifestyle and particular concerns, book an appointment with one of our optometrists who would be happy to provide you with an individualized plan.
+To discuss which of the above options eye safety options best suits your lifestyle and particular concerns, book an appointment with one of our optometrists.
+They would be happy to provide you with an individualized plan.